The ARL Football Club Success Ranking System

-The ranking system to define, once and for all, the most successful clubs in European Men’s Football leagues (last updated: 2022)
+The ranking system to define, once and for all, the most successful clubs in European Men’s Football leagues (last updated: 2025)

 Any club which thinks it deserves the label ‘big’ should be playing in the top league of its association, buying the best players and, ideally, holding down a global brand presence.
 Yet, it’s the trophy cabinet which really sorts the economy class clubs from the business class, or even private jet set.

-Whilst round-robin format league ‘Titles’ are arguably the most important trophies to win, a huge amount of glory can be earned in knockout format ‘cup’ competitions and some clubs have built up massive fan bases from cup wins alone.
+Whilst round-robin format league championships are arguably the most important trophies to win, a huge amount of glory can be earned in knockout format ‘cup’ competitions and some clubs have built up massive fan bases from cup wins alone.

-Winning the top tier league title by playing every club in that league both home and away is regarded as the most empirical method of proving which club has the best squad in the whole country.
+Winning the top tier league championship by playing every club in that league both home and away is regarded as the most empirical method of proving which club has the best squad in the whole country.
 Knockout cup competitions bring challenges of their own, however.
-The league is a marathon whereas the cup is more like the 100m hurdles – each game the winning team needs to have the confidence, ambition and inner steel to come away with a result after 90 minutes – that isn’t needed in every league game.
+The league is a marathon whereas the cup is more like the 400m hurdles – each game the winning team needs to have the confidence, ambition and inner steel to come away with a result after 90 minutes – that isn’t needed in every league game.
 This is why cups are so loved by fans; each trophy proves their team is, if not the best in the country, at least has a champion’s mindset.

 Concept – This quantified ranking system is designed to compare how successful each European men’s football club has historically been within their domestic league system.
 It also allows for a cross comparison between all of UEFA’s biggest clubs.